René Nourse, CFP®

-While we’ve all heard from time to time that the best answer is yesterday, we understand that there’s no way to go backwards and change the past.
-That’s why at UWM we believe the best answer to this common question of, “When Should You Start Financial Planning?” is today.
+While we’ve all heard from time to time that the best answer is yesterday, there’s no way to go backwards and change the past.
+That’s why the best answer to this common question of, “When Should You Start Financial Planning?” is today.

 Despite what you might think about the state of your affairs, the absolute best time to start with a financial plan is today, right now, with what you currently have.
 Don’t give into the notion that you must earn a certain income or have a certain amount saved before beginning.
 The truth is that the sooner you start on your plan, the higher probability that you will have control over your finances in the future.

 As you grow older and move through the various stages in life, your financial needs and goals are going to change and shift with you.
 Whether you have concerns about health care, college costs for your children, or maintaining enough money to maintain your lifestyle through retirement, it’s important to have clear objectives surrounding your financial well-being and not leave it up to chance.

 Here are 4 money lessons to live by to get you started in your financial plan today: